-- Fully describe the shipping and security arrangements for the objects during transport, including the initial assemblage, transfer between sites, and return to the lenders. - 2.
-Provide names of shipping companies (if using a coordinator, forwarder or sub-contractor also provide names of companies operating vehicles in which objects will be transported), and conveyance vehicle specifications (i.e. dual drivers, always occupied, alarms, locks, environmental controls, GPS, etc.), to be used for all shipments. - 3.
+- 1. Fully describe the shipping and security arrangements for the objects during transport, including the initial assemblage, transfer between sites, and return to the lenders. - 2.
+Provide names of shipping companies (if using a coordinator, forwarder or sub-contractor also provide names of companies operating vehicles in which objects will be transported), and conveyance vehicle specifications (i.e., dual drivers, never unattended, alarms, locks, environmental controls, GPS, etc.), to be used for all shipments. - 3.
 For air travel provide anticipated airlines (but not flight numbers) and airports to be used, names of shipping companies and their duties, and confirm tarmac supervision for all flights. - 4.
-Describe TSA screening location and procedures (methods, equipment, etc.) for cargo departing on passenger flights from U.S. airports. - 5.
+Describe TSA screening location and procedures (methods, equipment, etc.) for crates departing on passenger flights from U.S. airports.
+NOTE: The Federal Council recommends TSA banding of crates departing on all-cargo flights from U.S. airports. - 5.
 Provide anticipated titles/positions of couriers, and confirm that couriers will ride on board each conveyance vehicle.